 his Texas based black metal act (they prefer the term "Mythological Occult Music") named themselves after the Sumerian word for "abyss", was founded under the name Dolmen with Shaftiel and Lord Equitant Infernian (guitarist Gary Lindholmm and drummer Daniel Benbow respectively) at the helm in 1989.
-In 1990, the band changed their name to Azathoth, and by 1991 the act had evolved into Absu, releasing the single Immortal Sorcery and demo session Return To The Ancients.
+In 1990, the band changed their name to Azathoth after a short stint as Texans Absu, and by 1991 the act had evolved into Absu, releasing the single Immortal Sorcery and demo session Return To The Ancients.

 In 1991 their Temple Of The Offal EP was released, along with several very rare singles.
 When Emperor Proscriptor Magikus (Real Name: Russ Givens; percussion/voices)who claims direct lineage to the Scottish clans and frequently wears a kilt to bolster his assertions, along with Daviel Athron Mysticia, came from their former outfit Megas the band was a completely different unit due in part also to the departure of the two founding members Gary Lindholmm and Daniel Benbow.
 Influenced by progressive rock and German death metal, not to mention being dressed as if Satan himself was coming for dinner that evening, they released their debut album in 1993 titled Barathrum V.I.T.R.I.O.L., whose full title reads Barathrum: Visita Interiora Terrae Rectificando Invenies Occultul Lapiderm (Latin for "Visiting the insides of the Earth").
 A second guitarist was duly added in the form of Black Massith, but shortly after Mystica left the fold necessitating Equitant to cover both bass and guitar.
 The act also brought in Goreaphobia vocalist Mezzadurus for touring purposes.